Back to For Parents

 vaisakhikhalsafestivalsfamilyhistory1699panj-pyare

-In the spring of 1699, the tenth Sikh Guru, Guru Gobind Singh Ji, gathered Sikhs from across the land at Anandpur Sahib for the annual Vaisakhi celebration.
+In the spring of 1699, the tenth Sikh Guru — Guru Gobind Singh Ji — called Sikhs from across the land to gather at Anandpur Sahib for the annual Vaisakhi celebration.
 Tens of thousands answered the call.

 Standing before the massive congregation, the Guru drew his sword and asked a profound question: “Is there anyone here willing to give their head for their faith?”